“The buck stops here.”

 It was as Joshua worked daily under the reign of Moses that he sowed the seeds for his own promotion.
 It was as Elisha bowed down to the authority of Elijah during their travels that he earned the mighty prophet’s mantle.

 An important note is that the Roman centurion not only barked out commands; he also was a man under authority.
 He, too, had his superiors to whom he must answer.
-Mark it that no matter how much authority we may possess, we will always be countable to someone.
+Mark it that no matter how much authority we may possess, we will always be accountable to someone.

 It may be that you are having a very difficult time working under authority.
 If so, remember the angel’s words to Hagar, the slave girl who fled into the desert to escape the harsh treatment of jealous Sarah.
-“Return to your mistress, and submit yourself under her hand” (Genesis 16:9).
+“Return to your mistress, and submit yourself under her hand” (Genesis 16:9 NKJV).
 A difficult task no doubt, but it became the basis for the blessing of having her descendants multiplied.

 The Power to Serve